-Seventy-five years ago, Gen. George S. Patton’s biggest problem was boredom.
+Seventy-seven years ago, Gen. George S. Patton’s biggest problem was boredom.
 The Army general was on a ship, the USS Augusta, in the Atlantic Ocean after a two-week voyage from the States but still a week before Operation Torch would begin.

 Operation Torch was the United States’ entrance into Europe during World War II.
 In a week, Patton’s 33,000 troops would hit the beaches and capture Casablanca – the largest port on the Atlantic coast of Africa.

 On October 28, 1942, he wrote in his journal that he had nothing to do, though he realized that he would be very busy in just ten days’ time.

 So, Patton read books to pass the time.
 He also read to escape the self-doubt that haunted him despite his brash and confident appearance.
 He recorded that he read part of the Koran and completed “Three Harbors” and “The Raft.”

 The reason he read the Koran was to get a better understanding of the people who lived in French Morocco who were mainly Muslim.
 Patton’s reading on the voyage also provides a glimpse of the era’s bestsellers — all but forgotten now — and a hint of what entertained the general who would help save the free world from fascism.

 “Three Harbours” is a book by F. Van Wyck Mason which was published in 1938.
 The story is set during the American Revolution and told from the point of view of a business family trying to keep their Boston-based business running during the turbulent times of war.